 Recycling Tools & Equipment

-Did you know that you can recycle a whole lot more than just yard waste and debris?
-Large tools and equipment like lawnmowers, chainsaws, leaf blowers, trimmers, and edgers can be recycled, too!
-Since metal is a non-renewable natural resource, it’s especially important to recycle tools and equipment whenever you can.
+You can recycle more than just yard waste.
+Large outdoor tools and landscaping equipment like lawnmowers, chainsaws, leaf blowers, weed eaters, and edgers can often be recycled instead of sent to a landfill.
+Since metal is a non-renewable resource, recycling old tools is one of the easiest ways to reduce waste.

 Hiring the Right Equipment Disposal Company